SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/alerts.md

 ### AlertGate
 Many alerts may be triggered by events that occur at high frequency when in a faulty state.
 For example, if a device is desynchronised, then an alert will be generated every second until this condition is no longer true.
-In order to avoid unneccessary, repetitive alerts and overinflated alert logs, an `AlertGate (Aeon.acquisition)` node can be used to throttle specific alerts. s
+In order to avoid unneccessary, repetitive alerts and overinflated alert logs, an `AlertGate (Aeon.Acquisition)` node can be used to throttle specific alerts.

 :::workflow
 ![AlertGate](../../workflows/alertGate.bonsai)
 :::